Stock market today: First Republic falls further, technology recovers - ExBulletin

 The S&P 500 fell 15.64 points, or 0.4%, to 4,055.99.
 The Dow Jones Industrial Average fell 228.96, or 0.7%, to 33,301.87, while the Nasdaq composite led the market with a gain of 55.19, or 0.5%, to 11,854 ,35.

-The worry is that it and other small and medium-sized banks could suffer debilitating customer deposits, similar to those that caused last month’s bankruptcies of Silicon Valley Bank and Signature Bank.
+The concern is that this bank and other small and medium-sized banks could suffer debilitating rounds of customer deposits, similar to those that caused last monthchessof Silicon Valley Bank and Signature Bank.
 Even without more shutdowns, the industry’s troubles could cause a decline in lending by banks that undermines the economy.

 PacWest Bancorp., another bank in the spotlight for investors, rose 7.5% after reporting stronger-than-expected results and saying its deposits had risen since late March.
 This may offer optimism that the struggles of the First Republics might be specific to themselves, rather than a symptom of deeper issues with the system.